 We are entering our first full week of the quarter and although earnings south of the border are ramping up, it will still be a quiet week for Canadian stocks.
 That being said, there are still a few intriguing quarterly results on the docket and a couple of key releases that may give investors some economic insight.

 Tuesday, October 8

 There is plenty of housing data to be on the look out for this week.
 On Tuesday, Canadian Housing Starts for September will be released.
 The consensus is for a 4.0% decline over September of last year.
 Likewise, Canadian Building Permits for August will be released shortly after.
 It is expected that permits increased by 10 basis points over July.

 Housing data is closely watched by the markets as it is a key economic indicator.
 It can have an impact on banking, construction, homebuilders, lumber companies and more.
-Weak housing data can be a sign of a slowing economy.
+If you’re new to buying stocks, a weak housing data can be a sign of a slowing economy and slowing stock prices.

 Theratechnologies (TSX:TH), a small cap biotechnology company, is scheduled to report third quarter earnings before the open on Tuesday.
 It will be an important event for the company who’s stock price has dipped by approximately 40% in 2019.